Before You Apply

 - Guide to preparing an application: https://us.fulbrightonline.org/getting-started

 The Fulbright Graduate Study & Research Abroad application is a comprehensive application that requires a considerable amount of time to complete.
-The review committees expect proposals to be carefully thought out and developed.
-Please consult with the Graduate Associate Dean for advice on preparing your application materials.
+Start this process early.
+The review committee expects proposals to be carefully thought out and developed.
+Please consult with the campus Fulbright Program Advisor for graduate students for advice on preparing your application materials.

 UH Campus Application Deadline

 Submit your application materials via the Fulbright Embark Online System.
 This system is open from May 1 until the October deadline.
 You should familiarize yourself with the program by reviewing the application components, tips and timeline.
 The online application system closes on the October deadline.
 Unsubmitted or incomplete applications will not be considered.
 Start this process early.

 To ensure that you will be able to meet the deadline, you should make your requests for letters of reference and order your official transcripts far in advance of the internal UH application deadline.

 If you are currently enrolled in an undergraduate or graduate program at UH Manoa, you are required to apply through this institution even if you are not currently in residence.
 Applications from alumni are welcome.
 You may still apply as part of UH Manoa if you’re within five years of graduation or as an at-large candidate.

 On-line Application Deadline

 The deadline for submission of the electronic application is 5:00 p.m., Eastern Standard Time.
 However, it is wise to submit your application 24 hours before the deadline just in case unforeseen problems occur that may interfere with your application submission (e.g., power failure, natural disaster, severe illness).
 On the day prior to and on the deadline, heavy traffic on the Embark online application website may create delays.
 After 5:00 p.m., Eastern Time, on the deadline, applicants will no longer have access to the on-line application.
 If you want a copy of your application, you must print it out before the on-line application system shuts down on the deadline date.